jamesbuckett/finops-certified-practitioner/05-finops-domains.md

 # [FinOps Domains](https://www.finops.org/framework/domains/)

 ## Summary
-* Financial Operations (FinOps) follows a lifecycle of [**activities**](https://www.mindmeister.com/2757653067/05-finops-domains) practiced by individuals who follow a set of principles while leveraging certain tools and speaking a particular language.
+* Finance and DevOps (FinOps) follows a lifecycle of [**activities**](https://www.mindmeister.com/2757653067/05-finops-domains) practiced by individuals who follow a set of principles while leveraging certain tools and speaking a particular language.

 ## FinOps Domains
 * FinOps Domains represents a sphere of activity or knowledge.